-CTE-ROP students are required to adhere to industry dress code standards as specified by each program to include: scrubs, uniforms, badges and safety apparel and must meet industry/business standard grooming requirements including nail, hair, makeup, hygiene, body-odor, tattoo and piercing.
-The CTE-ROP dress code prohibits visible tattoos and facial piercing.
+Butte County ROP students are required to adhere to industry dress code standards as specified by each program to include: scrubs, uniforms, badges and safety apparel.
+In addition, they must also meet industry/business standard grooming requirements regarding the upkeep of fingernails, hair, makeup, hygiene and body-odor, and/or the presence of piercings and tattoos.
+Please note: The Butte County ROP dress code prohibits visible tattoos and facial piercing(s).